 Average Salary: $42,000-48,000 annually

-- Sharp attention to detail
+- Strong attention to detail

-- Interest in consuming diverse video content
+- Interest in watching a variety of video content

 - Ability to make quick decisions

-- Comfortable with routine work
+- Comfort with routine tasks

 5. Google Ads Specialist